Henry-Muller2000/Read_Me/README.md

 Hi Github,

-I am a technical recruiter at BlockHunters Group, the preferred recruiting partner for Galaxay Ventures.
+I am a technical recruiter at BlockHunters Group, the preferred recruiting partner for Galaxy Ventures.

 I use this account to find talented engineers - mostly Solidity and Rust.